golemfactory/concent-deployment/README.md

 You need Vagrant >= 2.2.0.
 Install it with your system package manager.

+##### Ansible
+You need Asible >= 2.7.0 for Vagrant to run configuration playbooks.
+Install it with your system package manager.

 ##### VirtualBox
 The machine runs on VirtualBox.
 Install it with your system package manager.